 English/ Writing: Students will continue with their study of grammar and writing.
 Our focus for grammar will be mini-lessons that allow them to dig deeper into grammar topics and skills.
 We will focus our writing on narrative, description, opinion, imagination, poetry, and letters.

 Vocabulary: The children will learn new critical vocabulary words each week that goes along with our short reading in HMH.
 They will have the words in a vocabulary notebook and displayed in the classroom so that they are able to use them during their writing.
 Each writing assignment will require students to use a certain amount of critical vocabulary words in the correct context.

 Spelling: Students will have weekly spelling lessons based on different spelling patterns and letter sounds.
 Spelling practice takes place throughout the week culminating with a test on Fridays.

-The fourth grade curriculum focuses on the United States and its regions.
+The curriculum focuses on the United States and its regions.
 The children will learn about the geography, history, climate, and economy of each region.
-Fourth graders will host a Presidential Wax Museum.
+They will host a Presidential Wax Museum.
 Project-based learning STEM assessments will be used for each standard.